wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

  Instead, you can now use `getUsername(user)` to get the username obtained from Username & Password auth method, or `getEmail(user)` to get the email obtained from Email auth method.

- Read more about the helpers in the [Auth Entities - Accessing the Auth Fields](auth/entities#accessing-the-auth-fields) section.
+ Read more about the helpers in the [Accessing User Data](auth/entities#accessing-the-auth-fields) section.

 1. Finally, **check that your app now fully works as it worked before**.
 If all the above steps were done correctly, everything should be working now.

     :::info Migrating a deployed app